One of the most popular pain management strategies globally is the idea of pacing activity or activity management.

 - may help maintain better energy levels throughout the day

 Here are a couple of ways of achieving this:

 Discover your tolerance to an activity

 Understanding your body’s tolerance to certain activities is helpful to get you started in managing your activity.
-This can be done by selecting a task and determining how long you are able to do this task for without aggravating your pain.
-Understand to take a rest before your increase in pain is alerting you to take that break.
+This can be done by selecting a task and determining how long you are able to do this task without aggravating your pain.
+Take a rest before your increase in pain is alerting you to take that break.
 This would be your baseline.